ogud/DS-Maintain/CDS-maintain.md

 In this case the parent checks that the source of the notification is allowed to request the DS insertion.
-The checks could include whether this is a trusted entity, whether the name-servers correspond to the requestor, whether there have been any changes in registration in the last few days, etc.
+The checks could include whether this is a trusted entity, whether the nameservers correspond to the requestor, whether there have been any changes in registration in the last few days, etc.
-The parent can also send a notification requesting an confirmation.
+The parent can also send a notification requesting a confirmation.

 The end result is that the CDS RRset is accepted at the end of the checks or when the out-of-band confirmation is received.